 Remove item from cart:

-Proposed Solution:
+Solution:

 In order to effectively identify areas of improvement, I lead a CRO brainstorming workshop where I preemptively conducted a UX audit of the PX funnel and evaluated the experience against UX best practices using Baymard research and our own analytics.
 I presented these findings to the team where we brainstormed, voted on and prioritized the suggestions for the site.
 Here is an example of a test I created and it's outcome.